 A fine specimen of the skeleton of a fish.

-We are enjoying a most pleasant sojourn at the coast, visiting relatives.
-Initially, the weather was extremely blustery, but this did not deter me from my resolve to explore the seashore as soon as I was able.
+We are greatly enjoying this pleasant sojourn at the coast, visiting our relatives.
+Initially, the weather was extremely inclement and blustery, but this did not deter me from my resolve to explore the seashore as soon as I was able.

 A most unusual stone